 - BOOTP (RFC 951) is not supported.
-This is a design choice; BOOTP support is not planned. - On Linux and BSD system families the DHCP messages are sent and received over the raw sockets (using LPF and BPF) and all packet headers (including data link layer, IP, and UDP headers) are created and parsed by Kea, rather than by the system kernel.
+This is a design choice; historic BOOTP support is not planned. - BOOTP with vendor information extensions (RFC 1497) is supported by the BOOTP hooks library; see BOOTP support for details. - On Linux and BSD system families the DHCP messages are sent and received over the raw sockets (using LPF and BPF) and all packet headers (including data link layer, IP, and UDP headers) are created and parsed by Kea, rather than by the system kernel.
 Currently, Kea can only parse the data link layer headers with a format adhering to the IEEE 802.3 standard and assumes this data link layer header format for all interfaces.
 Thus, Kea will fail to work on interfaces which use different data link layer header formats (e.g. Infiniband). - The DHCPv4 server does not verify that an assigned address is unused.
 According to RFC 2131, the allocating server should verify that an address is not used by sending an ICMP echo request.